CyVerse-learning-materials/foss/docs/00_basics.md

 ### Requirements

 Command Line Interfaces (CLI) are found throughout all Operating Systems, however we recommend the use of the Unix CLI.
 If you have a Unix based machine such as Linux/Ubuntu (or other Linux distributions), macOS, you are ready for the next step.
-If you use a Windows machine, please install the [Windows Subsistem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) as seen in the [Before FOSS Starts](installation.md#Software) section.
+If you use a Windows machine, please install the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install) as seen in the [Before FOSS Starts](installation.md#Software) section.

 ---